-- The purpose of the Arizona Nutrition Network (AzNN) Milk Taste Test was to show that many people are unable to taste the difference between whole, 2% reduced-fat, 1% low-fat and skim/fat-free milk, and that many people like the taste of 1% low-fat and skim/fat-free milk. - The taste tests were conducted with a convenience sample of 100 participants from 5 of the busiest State Supplemental Nutrition Program for Women, Infants and Children (WIC) clinics in the Phoenix Metropolitan area. - Participants were given four samples of milk and were asked to identify the fat content of each milk, and if they liked the sample. - After the taste test, the participants were informed which samples they correctly identified and if they said they liked the taste of the 1% low-fat or fat-free milk. - Participants were asked to fill out a separate demographic card, which was submitted anonymously in a separate box.
-Of the participants: - o 28% were Hispanic White - o 28% were Hispanic American Indian - o 14% were non-Hispanic White - o 30% were spread between the other race/ethnic groups - o 54% completed a demographic card in English - o 46% completed a demographic card in Spanish - o 88% were female - o 83% were between the ages of 18 an 59 years of age - o 44% reported that their household received Food Stamp benefits - o 3% reported that their household received Food Distribution program on Indian Reservations (FDPIR) - Milk Taste Test Results: - o Age was the only demographic characteristic collected on the survey - The average age of the participants was 26.7 years, with a range from 2 to 62 years. - o Almost half (45%) of the surveys were conducted in Spanish. - Participants were asked to indicate if the statement "1% low-fat and fatfree milk have the same amount of vitamins and minerals as whole milk" was true or false. - Almost two-thirds (61%) of participants correctly answered that the statement was true. - Participants were also asked to indicate what type of milk that they usually drank, how much they drank and how often they drank it.
+- The purpose of the Arizona Nutrition Network (AzNN) Milk Taste Test was to see if people are able to taste the difference between whole, 2% reduced fat, 1% low fat and skim/fat free milk, and that to see if people like the taste of 1% low fat and skim/fat free milk when they are unaware of what they are drinking. - The taste tests were conducted with a convenience sample of 100 participants from 5 of the busiest State Supplemental Nutrition Program for Women, Infants and Children (WIC) clinics in the Phoenix Metropolitan area. - Participants were given four samples of milk and were asked to identify the type of milk, and if they liked the sample. - After the taste test, the participants were informed which samples they correctly identified and if they said they liked the taste of the 1% low fat or fat free milk. - Participants were asked to fill out a separate demographic card, which was submitted anonymously in a separate box.
+Of the participants: - o 28% were Hispanic White - o 28% were Hispanic American Indian - o 14% were non-Hispanic White - o 30% were spread between the other race/ethnic groups - 54% completed a demographic card in English - o 46% completed a demographic card in Spanish - o 88% were female - 0 83% were between the ages of 18 an 59 years of age - o 44% reported that their household received Food Stamp benefits - 3% reported that their household received Food Distribution program on Indian Reservations (FDPIR) - Milk Taste Test Results: - o Age was the only demographic characteristic collected on the survey - The average age of the participants was 26.7 years, with a range from 2 to 62 years. - Almost half (45%) of the surveys were conducted in Spanish. - Participants were asked to indicate if the statement "1% low fat and fat free milk have the same amount of vitamins and minerals as whole milk" was true or false. - Almost two-thirds (61%) of participants correctly answered that the statement was true. - Participants were also asked to indicate what type of milk that they usually drank, how much they drank and how often they drank it.
 Of the participants: - Half (49%) reported that they drank 2% milk - One-quarter (25%) reported that they usually drank whole milk - The majority (79%) reported that they drank milk daily - Participants reported consuming an average of 1.95 cups per day, with a range of 2 to 8 cups per day.